-There is less than a month to go for the NEET 2018 examination that is on May 6, 2018.
+There is less than a month to go for the NEET examination.
 The admit cards have been released and this year 1.33 million aspirants have registered for this national-level medical entrance exam.
 In order to avoid last-minute rush, candidates are advised to download the admit cards as soon as possible from the official website.

 Using Too Many Study Materials

 Although, the competition is high and you are curious to cover every possible aspect, using too many study materials is going to end up leaving you confused and not wiser.
 As for the NEET preparations, you must exercise smart work along with hard work.
 NCERT is the standard textbook that is to be referred for NEET preparations.
 Adding up more reference books means adding up to more confusion.
 So stick to NCERT books only.